 It’s the heaviest option since you’ll have to run Android on your computer, so I don’t recommend this option unless you need all of the features.

-There are also quite a few other options to post to IG from your computer, but above are the best solutions I’ve found.
+There are also quite a few other options to post to Instagram from desktop, but above are the best solutions I’ve found.

 Again, if you can, I recommend using the Instagram app on your phone.
 Having access to community features such as commenting and following users is essential to the Instagram experience in my opinion.